Moist Lemon Blueberry Loaf With Sour Cream

 - Just eat half a slice 🙂

-- Make Ahead: Store in an airtight container at room temperature or in the fridge.
+- Store, Freeze: Store leftovers in an airtight container at room temperature or in the fridge.
 It also freezes well, well wrapped in plastic wrap, tin foil or a ziplock bag, for up to 3 months.
+Microwave for a few seconds to defrost/warm it up (delish)

 Nutrition